section-engineering-education/engineering-education/content/articles/picking-pdf-and-image-from-phone-storage/index.md

 File choosing in Android involves implicit intents.
 Implicit intent is a type of intent that navigates the user to another application.
 For File choosing to be successful, certain permissions MUST  be allowed in the app manifest.

 ### What is Intents
-Is an object that facilitates communication between app components.
-Intents are used in cases when an application wants to start an activity, start a service, or when delivering a broadcast.
+Intent is an object that facilitates communication between app components.
+For example, intents are used when an application starts an activity, starts a service, or delivers a broadcast.

 ### Types of Intents
 Intents consist of two types:

 #### Implicit intents
-Is a type of intent that facilitates communication between two different apps.
-For instance, in this tutorial, we are going to imply implicit intent to communicate with the gallery and files apps.
+Implicit intent is a type of intent that facilitates communication between two different apps.
+For instance, in this tutorial, we will imply implicit intent to communicate with the gallery and files apps.
 Implicit intents only need the declaration of the general action to be performed.

 #### Explicit intents
-Is a type of intent that allows communication within an application itself.
-For example, when you want to navigate from one activity to the next, you will trigger an explicit intent.
+An explicit intent is a type of intent that allows communication between application components.
+For example, when you want to navigate one activity to the next, you will trigger an explicit intent.

 Enough of theory let's dive into implementation.